DaveBackus/Data_Bootcamp/README.md

 ###SQL Bootcamp

-Temporary home for a short course on SQL databases via Python; starts March 2015, NYU Stern.
-Students and employers report that SQL is a standard business tool and a good career investment.
+Temporary home for a short course on SQL databases via Python.
+Sarah Beckett-Hile will lead several Friday afternoon sessions to give students and alums a head start on one of the most valuable skills you can have in the modern business world.
+We'll post details shortly.

 **Before the first class.**  We'll be using the Anaconda distribution of Python 3.4.
 We'll post instructions shortly.

 **Materials for the first class.**  Link coming.

 **Repository.**  Ditto.

+Another product of the #nyuecon Python factory @ NYU Stern.

 ---